BS 7671 TESTING

 How to Measure PFC

 PFC is measured using a multifunction tester (MFT) or a dedicated loop impedance tester.
 Most modern MFTs have a PFC function that measures the supply impedance and calculates the maximum fault current automatically.
-Where site measurement is not yet possible — for example on a new installation before energisation — PFC may be determined by enquiry to the DNO/distributor, who can supply Ze and prospective short-circuit current (Ipsc) figures for the supply point.
+Where site measurement is not yet possible — for example on a new installation before energisation — PFC may be determined by enquiry to the DNO/distributor.
+On-Site Guide Section 1.3 requires the installer to establish with the local distributor, before starting work, the maximum prospective fault current (Ipf) at the supply terminals and the typical maximum external earth fault loop impedance (Ze), along with the type and rating of the distributor’s cut-out.
 The OSG states that measurement shall be made ‘if not determined by enquiry of the distributor’, so the two routes are equally valid under BS 7671.

 Defining ‘every relevant point’ — GN3 Reg 2.29

-Reg 643.7.3.201 requires PFC to be determined at the origin and at every other relevant point.
+Reg 643.7.3.201 requires PFC to be determined at the origin and at other relevant points in the installation.
 GN3 Reg 2.29 defines this precisely: “every relevant point shall mean every point where a protective device is required to operate under fault conditions, and includes the origin of the installation.”
 For a large commercial switchboard feeding multiple MCCBs, each MCCB location is a relevant point — not only the incoming incomer.
-Appendix 14 of BS 7671 provides worked examples of Ips determination at such points.
+Appendix 14 of BS 7671 gives further information on determining Ipf at such points, describing relevant points as the switchgear and protective devices that may have to operate and possibly disconnect a fault current.

 At the Origin